toladata/TolaActivity/README.md

 ## Configuring OAuth authentication

-When running a local instance, we use Google's OAuth API to control access and authentication to TolaActivity.
+When running a local instance, we use Google's OAuth API to for authentication to TolaActivity.
+Access control is an app-level administrative function not addressed in this doc.
 There exists a bug in the API library that requires an ugly manual workaround before you can actually log in and starting using TolaActivity.
+The approximate steps:

-* Start the TA server
+1. Start the TA server
-* Browse to the home page
+1. Browse to the home page
-* Click the "Google+" link below the login button to authenticate with Google Auth.
+1. Click the "Google+" link below the login button to authenticate with Google Auth.
-* Select your username and login
+1. Select your username and login
-* You'll get this error screen.
+1. You'll get this error screen.
 That means you've hit the bug.
-* Stop the TA server
+1. Stop the TA server
-* Log in to your MySQL instance
+1. Log in to your MySQL instance
-* Get the user ID google added
+1. Get the user ID google added
-* Insert that into the the Workflow_tolauser table
+1. Insert that into the the Workflow_tolauser table
-* Restart the TA server
+1. Restart the TA server
-* Refresh the browser window
+1. Refresh the browser window
-* Rejoice!
+1. Rejoice!